 How the proximity to community resources impacts health

-This webinar will discuss the relationship between population health and proximity to resources (parks, supermarkets, community centres, etc.) that impact our daily life.
-Drawing on solid scientific knowledge, speakers will explain the correlation between the physical and mental health status of urban populations and housing conditions, food environment, community life and sustainable mobility.
+This webinar discusses the relationship between population health and proximity to resources (parks, supermarkets, community centres, etc.) that impact our daily life.
+Drawing on solid scientific knowledge, speakers explain the correlation between the physical and mental health status of urban populations and housing conditions, food environment, community life and sustainable mobility.

 |Sume Ndumbe-Eyoh, Senior Knowledge Translation Specialist, NCCDH||